digitalronin/nishitetsu-bus-api/README.md

 ## Setup

-To build from scratch
+To rebuild from scratch

 - Remove references to Gemfile.lock from Dockerfile and makefile
 - `make shell`
 - In the container shell, run `bundle install`
-- In a separate terminal, run `docker exec $(TAG) cat Gemfile.lock`
+- In a separate terminal, add and commit the Gemfile.lock
-- Edit the new Gemfile.lock and remove all lines before 'GEM'
-- Commit the Gemfile.lock
 - Replace references to Gemfile.lock in Dockerfile and makefile

 ## Heroku setup